-6. How can I add new actors to an existing workflow?
+• How can I add new actors to an existing workflow?

 You can drag and drop the actors in the menu on the left of the Reflex canvas.
-Under Projects -> ESO you may find all the actors relevant for pipeline workflows, with the exception of the recipe executor.
+Under Eso-reflex -> Workflow you may find all the actors relevant for pipeline workflows, with the exception of the recipe executer.
 This actor must be manually instantiated using Tools -> Instantiate Component.
 Fill in the "Class name" field with org.eso.RecipeExecuter and in the pop-up window choose the required recipe from the pull-down menu.
 To connect the ports of the actor, click on the source port, holding down the left mouse button, and release the mouse button over the destination port.
-Please consult the Reflex User Manual (Forchì 2010) for more information.
+Please consult the Reflex User Manual (Forch) 2012) for more information.

-7. How can I broadcast a result to different subsequent actors?
+How can I broadcast a result to different subsequent actors?

-If the output port is a multi-port (filled in white), then you may have several connections from the port.
+If the output port is a multi-port (filled in white), then you may have several relations from the port.
 However, if the port is a single port (filled in black), then you may use the black diamond from the toolbar.
-Make a connection from the output port to the diamond.
-Then make connections from the input ports to the diamond.
-Please note that you cannot click to start a connection from the diamond itself.
-Please consult the Reflex User Manual (Forchì 2010) for more information.
+Make a relation from the output port to the diamond.
+Then make relations from the input ports to the diamond.
+Please note that you cannot click to start a relation from the diamond itself.
+Please consult the Reflex User Manual (Forchì 2012) for more information.